wazuh/wazuh-documentation/source/amazon/services/supported-services/server-access.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Amazon S3 Server Access Logging provides detailed records for the requests that are made to a bucket.
-Learn more about it in this section.
+  :description: Amazon S3 Server Access provides detailed records for the requests that are made to a bucket.
+Learn how to use Amazon S3 Server Access with Wazuh here.

 .. _amazon_server_access: